-Confused by the different homeschooling methods available?
+Confused by the different homeschool methods available?
 Want to know how to take the best from each to create your own approach?
-Take a tour through some of the options.
+Take a tour through some of the options:

 Sure, it might initially be easier to grab a package of material and go; but how do you know it will take you where you are headed — unless you know where you are headed?

 Developing your own approach to educating your children at home does require an investment of your time and a willingness to learn.
 But the long-term benefits for you, your children, and your home-life are definitely worth the investment.
 Besides, learning is fun!
 (And isn’t that one of the concepts we hope to impart to our children?)

 Use this opportunity to gain insight from those who have gone before, keeping in mind that someone else’s approach is not your approach.
 It most likely will not work “as is” in your situation or environment.

 As you take a tour of these methods, develop an understanding of the various educational philosophies behind them.
 Note any ideas that you find especially appealing, or concepts that would be particularly effective in assisting your children.
 Then pull out those ideas that will work for your family.
 When you are finished, you will have a wonderful start on formulating your own approach.

 Here are a few other ideas to keep in mind:

 Your family is unique, created with a unique purpose.
 You will come across families, for example, who are certain that classical education is THE way to educate their children at home; after all — it works for them.
 See the fruit!
 And so it does.
 But remember that we are not all the same.
 Copying others will not bring your family success.

 No Two Children Are the Same